tobixen/thrash-protect/README.rst

    - even a modest amount of swap can be sufficient to cause severe thrash situations.

--  Restrict your processes with ulimit.
+-  Restrict your processes with ulimit or cgroups.
 In general it makes sense, but doesn't really help against the thrashing problem; if one wants to use swap one will risk thrashing.

 There is also a fifth avenue that I haven't done any research on: maybe it's possible to tune the kernel parameters to ensure that malloc(3)